Groups & Factions

 • The World Transformed (festival, partner organisation)

-• Troublemakers At Work (public conference, key supporter of)
+• Troublemakers At Work (public conference, helped set up/involved in)

 • Ian Allinson